schwilklab/lab-resources/conductance-protocol.md

 NOTE: Keep stem ends under water (dilute KCl at all times).
 Transfer cut stems in completely solution-filled ziplock bags to avoid any air contact with cut ends.

 1. [ ] Cut the stem segment under water to ~13.5 cm long.
 Record actual length in stem file.
+-TIP: Cut stem long for flushing ~longer than 15 cm.
+After flushing stem shave at least 1 cm off from each end.
+Then cut stem to correct length.
 2. [ ] Save all distal leaves and bag them together in a ziplock labeled with stem id, tree tag, species code and date
 3. [ ] Within 2-4 days of collection: Measure total distal leaf area in cm^2 (required), bag leaves for drying.
 Get dry weights (not required).
 Record in stem file.
 4. [ ] Within 2-4 days of collection.
 Measure stem distal sapwood area.
 Use the distal stem segment cut away to avoid dealing with the 13.5 cm segment used for conductance.
 Measure distal stem diameter, Ds (excluding bark and phloem).
 Record.
 Then measure pith diameter, Dp, and record.
 Sapwood area is pi*(.5*Ds)^2 - pi(0.5*Dp)^2.
 Record in diameters in stem file.
 See [[file:stem-sheet-for-entry.xls][stem-sheet-for-entry.xls]]